Science of Science and Reflexivity: Content

-A key passage of this second part is Bourdeu's vision of the Archimedean point of view achieved by science (italics from Bourdieu):
+A key passage in this, the book's second part, concerns Bourdieu's vision of the Archimedean point of view achieved by science (the italics are Bourdieu's):

-The fact that producers tend to have as their clients only their most rigorous and vigorous competitors, the most competent and the most critical, those therefore most inclined and most able to give their critique full force, is for me the Archimedean point on which one can stand to give a scientific account of scientific reason, to rescue scientific reason from relativistic reduction and explain how science can constantly progress towards more rationality without having to appeal to some kind of founding miracle.
+The fact that producers tend to have as their clients only their most rigorous and vigorous competitors, the most competent and the most critical, those therefore most inclined and most able to give their critique full force, is for me the Archimedean point on which one can stand to give a scientific account of scientific reason, to rescue scientific reason from relativistic reduction, and to explain how science can constantly progress toward more rationality without having to appeal to some kind of founding miracle.

-What is that makes research "A world apart"?
-Bourdieu lists five element that distinguish science from other human endeavors.
-These are a faith in rationality, a belief or pretension in the disinterestedness of science that he calls a scientific illusio, instruments and epistemological tools that are used in science, mathematics, and the experimental method.
-Yet this could be at the same time, for a commentator, just Bourdieu's 'own brand of socioanalysis'.
+What is it that makes research "a world apart"?
+Bourdieu lists five elements that distinguish science from other human endeavors.
+These are a faith in rationality; a belief in, or assertion of, the disinterestedness of science that he calls a scientific illusio; instruments and epistemological tools that are used in science; mathematics; and the experimental method.
+This could, however, for a commentator, be just Bourdieu's 'own brand of socioanalysis'.

-In the third section entitled "Why the social sciences must take themselves as their object" Bourdieu analyzes what social sciences need to do to become scientific.
-The comparison with natural sciences shows that part of their success descend from them having conquered a relative autonomy from the rest of society.
+In the book's third section, "Why the social sciences must take themselves as an object", Bourdieu analyzes what the social sciences need to do to become scientific.
+The comparison with the natural sciences indicates that part of the natural sciences' success flows from their having won a relative autonomy from the rest of society.
 Social inquiry is more entangled with societal interests and pressures.